There are lots of good reasons to diffuse essential oils into the air:

 Advantages: Easy to use, require no candle or heat.
 Once in a while I like to use mine next to my bed because the whir of the fan is relaxing.

 Disadvantages: The moving air evaporates the oils really fast, especially the lighter top notes like lemon and orange.
 In about 10 minutes they are gone.
 I only use this diffuser for the heavier base note oils like Patchouli, Sandalwood or Vetiver because they evaporate much slower.
-Most models require replacement pads.
-Some models can be noisy.
-Note how funky the pads get: they need to be replaced often and you’ll need a different pad for each oil.

 6. TERRACOTTA PENDANT NECK DIFFUSER